virtualized-human/vh.pve-template/README.md

 Proxmox VE Cloud-Image VM Template Ansible Role
 =========

-The goal of this role is to roll out the latest cloud images on Proxmox nodes in the form of a Proxmox VM template in a simple way and with a lot of customization.
-A lot has been variabilized.
-If something is missing, I will add it.
+The goal of this role is to roll out already existing / prebuild images on Proxmox nodes in the form of a Proxmox VM template in a simple way.
+Additionally you can automatically customize images.

 Requirements
 ------------